austintheriot/wrend/wrend/README.md

 - Make it possible access `Renderer` from the render callback in JavaScript

-- Export methods with JavaScript-style names instead of Rust-styled names

 - Implementing JavaScript API
   - Check that all structs implement `pub fn new()` where appropriate
   - Check that all structs have `#[wasm_bindgen(constructor)]` where needed